Jesus In The Old Testament

 Update: (3-2016) Since completing this study, I have found two more things that I find interesting in regards to this subject.

 1. I mentioned above that Jesus created ALL things and showed verses proving this.
 The Bible also says in (Mk 6:3) that Jesus was a carpenter, and (Mt 13:55) says He was "the carpenter's son."
 There is some debate as to whether He was actually a "carpenter" or not because the Greek word for carpenter is "tekton," which primarily means "craftsman."
-That Jesus was a carpenter is actually based more upon tradition.
+That Jesus was a carpenter is actually based more upon tradition (I discuss this further here).
 Nevertheless, following is what I find interesting.
 Carpenters (and craftsmen) are VERY precise with measurements.
 Given the precision with which Jesus created the Earth, and all things, and the fact that when He came to Earth He was a carpenter (or craftsman), could it be that the God who gave "precise measurements" for building things in the Old Testament was also Jesus: i.e. (the Ark: Gen 6:15), (the Tabernacle: Ex ch.
 26), (the Ark of the Covenant: Ex 25:10), (and the Temple: 1 Chr 28:11,19, 1 Kin 6:2-3)?
 (It is also interesting that in Jn 14:3 Jesus said, "I go to prepare a place for you.")

 2. (I REALLY like this one!)
 In the Bible, when a word was used back to back, it signified that what was being said was VERY important.
 For example, (Jn 3:3) says, "Jesus answered and said unto him, Verily, verily, I say unto thee, Except a man be born again, he cannot see the kingdom of God."
 Jesus did this same thing with people's names several times when He had something important to say to them: i.e. (Martha, Martha - Lk 10:41-42), (Simon, Simon - Lk 22:31-32), (My God, My God - Mt 27:46, prophesied in Ps 22:1), (Saul, Saul - Acts 9:4), (or the city of Jerusalem, Jerusalem - Mt 23:37).
 Isn't it interesting that the God of the Old Testament also did this: i.e. (Abraham, Abraham - Gen 22:11), (Jacob, Jacob - Gen 46:2), (Moses, Moses - Ex 3:4), (Samuel, Samuel - 1 Sam 3:10)?
 Could the God of the Old Testament who spoke to these OT saints have been Jesus?